 Rome’s Coolest Neighborhood: What to See and Do in Trastevere

-Trastevere in Rome is arguably the city’s most achingly charming neighborhood, a place to wander the curved streets that make up a labyrinth of medieval lanes.
+Trastevere in Rome is arguably the city’s most achingly charming neighborhood!
+A place to wander colourful curved streets that make up a labyrinth of medieval lanes.
 The streets are flanked by atmospheric bars, cafes, and restaurants.
-It’s not all culinary mirth and merriment in Rome’s Trastevere, though.
+It’s not all just culinary mirth and merriment in Rome’s Trastevere, though.
 There are some super-star historic sites to see here too.
 One of the city’s oldest churches, for example.
 The best and most underrated Bernini sculpture.
 An early-Renaissance architectural masterpiece.
 Need we say more?

-We’ll be taking you on a guided tour throughout Trastervere’s top sites, but first a brief history of this gorgeous Roman neighborhood.
+We’ll be taking you on a guided tour through Trastevere and its top sites.
+But first, let´s look at a brief history of this gorgeous Roman neighborhood.

 Like a postcard, isn’t it?
 Photo credit: Daniele Salutari